isaacnmm/pestpolicy-hugo2XX/content/posts/weeds-that-look-like-grass/index.md

 * **Growth Rate: ** Some grassy weeds, particularly in warmer temperatures, grow much faster than your desirable turf, causing them to stand out above the mowed lawn shortly after cutting.

-Taking a small sample of the suspect grass, observing its growth over a few days, and comparing it to known [weed](https://pestpolicy.com/applying-weed-and-feed-products-to-st-augustine-grass/) characteristics (using online resources or a local extension office) can help confirm your identification.
+Taking a small sample of the suspect grass, observing its growth over a few days, and comparing it to known [weed](https://pestpolicy.com/applying-weed-and-feed-products-to-st-augustine-grass/)characteristics (using online resources or a local extension office) can help confirm your identification.

 ##  Annual Grassy Weeds